Louis B. Mayer: Working with Irving Thalberg

 Mayer and Thalberg were a brilliant team that worked well together.
 They relied on each other, and neither operated unilaterally.
 Mayer took charge of the business part of running the studio, such as setting budgets and approving new productions.
 Thalberg, eventually called the "boy wonder", took charge of all MGM productions.
 Director Joseph M. Newman said that their skills complemented each other well, with Thalberg having a great story mind, and Mayer having superior business acumen.

-They shared a guiding philosophy, to make the best motion pictures they could at any cost, even if it meant reshooting the entire picture.
-More important than showing a consistent profit with their films was, for them, to see MGM become a high-quality studio.
-That goal began with their early silent films, when stars such as Greta Garbo, Mayer's discovery, acted in lush settings with spectacular camera work.
+Mayer and Thalberg shared a guiding philosophy, to make the best motion pictures they could at any cost, even if it meant reshooting the entire picture.
+For them it was more important than showing a consistent profit with their films.
+They strove to see MGM become a high-quality studio.
+That goal began with their early silent films.

 Although they initially got along well, their relationship frayed over philosophical differences.
 Thalberg preferred literary works over the crowd-pleasers Mayer wanted.
 He ousted Thalberg as production chief in 1932, while Thalberg was recovering from a heart attack, and replaced him with producer David O. Selznick.

 But MGM received a serious blow when Thalberg died on September 14, 1936, at age 37.
 His death came as a shock to Mayer and everyone at MGM and the other studios.
 Mayer issued statements to the press, calling Thalberg "the finest friend a man could ever have ... the guiding inspiration behind the artistic progress on the screen."
 His funeral was a major news event in Los Angeles.
 All the studios observed five minutes of silence, while MGM closed its studio for the entire day.

 Mayer dedicated MGM's front office building and christened it the Thalberg Building.
 He had the Academy of Motion Picture Arts and Sciences establish the Irving G. Thalberg Memorial Award, given to producers to recognize their exceptional careers, now considered one of the most prestigious awards in the Hollywood film industry.